-Indemnitor will meet with Bail Bondsman at Smith American Bail Bonds and be greeted with respect and friendly and positive atmosphere.
+Indemnitor will meet with Bail Bondsman at Smith American Bail Bonds and be greeted with respect and a friendly and positive atmosphere.

-The Bail Agent at Smith American Bail Bonds will provide the indemnitor with his or her application and will be explained on how the application process works.
+The Bail Agent at Smith American Bail Bonds will provide the indemnitor with his or her application and will be explained how the application process works.

-Once application is complete and all necessary documents have been received and the indemnitor has been approved the indemnitor will be required to pay a premium of 8% or 10% of that bail bond.
+Once the application is complete and all necessary documents have been received and the indemnitor has been approved the indemnitor will be required to pay a premium of 8% or 10% of that bail bond.

-Once the 8% or 10% premium has been received by the Bail Bondsman he or she will immediately go to the jail to post the bond.
+Once the 8% or 10% premium has been received by the Bail Bondsman he or she will immediately go to jail to post the bond.
 Once the bond is posted the defendant should be released in a fast and timely manner.

 A bail bond is one method used to obtain the release of a defendant awaiting trial upon criminal charges from the custody of law enforcement officials.
-The defendant, the defendant's family and friends, or a professional bail bond agent (or bail agent) executes a document that promises to forfeit the sum of money determined by the court to be commensurate with the gravity of the alleged offense if the defendant fails to return for the trial date.
+The defendant, the defendant's family, and friends, or a professional bail bond agent (or bail agent) executes a document that promises to forfeit the sum of money determined by the court to be commensurate with the gravity of the alleged offense if the defendant fails to return for the trial date.

 Most defendants are financially unable to post their own bail, so they seek help from a bail agent, who, for a nonrefundable fee of 10 to 20 percent of the amount of the bail, posts bail.
 A bail agent becomes liable to the court for the full amount of bail if the defendant fails to appear for the court date.
 Before agreeing to assume the risk of posting bail, the bail agent requires collateral from the defendant, such as jewelry, Securities, or written guaranties by creditworthy friends or relatives of the defendant.
 This collateral acts as security to ensure repayment for any losses the bail agent might incur.
 If the defendant appears to be a "poor risk," and unlikely to return to court for trial, the bail agent will refuse to post bail.
-A defendant who has a record of steady employment, has resided in the community for a reasonable length of time, and has no prior criminal record is a good risk.
+A defendant who has a record of steady employment has resided in the community for a reasonable length of time, and has no prior criminal record is a good risk.